industrial-assets/angular-waffle/README.md

 $ bower install angular-waffle
 </pre>

-You're then given a waffle service that exposes functions which return biblical quantities of bulls*it, in various forms.
+You're then given a waffle service that exposes functions, which return biblical quantities of bulls*it, in various forms.

 <pre>
 angular